tsujigiri/proxy-mate/README.md

 ```

 It should then have created a file named `proxies.pdf`.
 The images can be any
 size and will be scaled to standard playing card size.
+The tool is hard-coded
+to produce an A4 page size but should be easily adapted to other formats.